DESCRIPTION

-An excellent and engaging biology activity for elementary, middle, and high school students, an earthworm dissection is easiest when you have all of the right tools and lab equipment.
+An excellent and engaging biology activity for elementary, middle, and high school students, an earthworm dissection is easiest when you have all of the right tools and lab equipment!

 Order our Earthworm Dissection Kit to get an earthworm dissection specimen, dissection guide, styrofoam dissecting pan, dissecting scissors, forceps, and T-pins all in one box!
 From its anterior end to its posterior end, use this kit to easily identify an earthworm's pharynx, heart, aortic arches, intestine, crop, gizzard, seminal vesicles & receptacles, septa, ventral nerve cord, ventral blood vessel, dorsal blood vessel, prostomium & more.